 Our school is grounded in a belief that we are stronger as a team than as an individual; thus, adopting the concepts of teaming and looping.
 Every student is assigned to an interdisciplinary teaching team.
 Each team consists of teachers for each core subject: English Language Arts, Mathematics, Science, and Social Studies.
 In addition to the content area standards, HIDOE’s General Learner Outcomes (GLOs) are practiced to ensure our students are engaged and become lifelong learners.
 In Advisory class, our students will learn what it means to be a part of a Tribes learning community.

 The MMS Parent Teacher Organization (PTO) supports our school through fund-raising efforts and making purchases that general school funds cannot provide.
 Our school has an active and engaged School Community Council (SCC) with student, parent, and community representation.
 MMS is continuously seeking out community partnerships; past and ongoing partnerships include campus beautification, reading mentors, Aloha `Aina recycling, and extended support for curricular and co-curricular activities.
 If you are interested in becoming involved, please leave your contact information with the school office.

 Our Parent-Community Networking Center and New Student Transition Center is located on campus to provide services to students and families; please contact the school’s PCNC for more information.

-Moanalua Middle School has a strong academic focus and is highly regarded by students from other communities as many applications are received each year for geographic exceptions.
-The fine arts program, including band, orchestra, and art, are considered exemplary.
-Students and teachers have received district, state and national recognition.
-Media technology, including computer education, is infused across the curriculum and has been a special area of emphasis.
-Purchasing priority, staff development, and parent and community participation have supported this effort.
+Moanalua Middle School has a strong academic focus and is highly regarded by students from other communities as many applications are received each year for a geographic exception (GE).
+Our Fine Arts program, which includes band, orchestra, and art, is considered exemplary as students and teachers, over the years, have received district, state and national recognition.
+Digital Media and Technology, including computer education, is infused across the curriculum and continues to be a special area of emphasis, and every student is issued a 1-to-1 digital device (computer laptop).
+Staff development, parent and community participation, and priority funding have supported this effort.